getsentry/self-hosted/README.md

 To get started with all the defaults, simply clone the repo and run `./install.sh` in your local check-out.
 Please also read the section below about monitoring.
 Sentry uses Python 3 by default since December 4th, 2020 and Sentry 21.1.0 is the last version to support Python 2.

 During the install, a prompt will ask if you want to create a user account.
-If you require that the install not be blocked by the prompt, run `./install.sh --skip-user-creation`.
+If you require that the install goes on without creating a user, run `./install.sh --skip-user-creation`.

 Thinking of not managing this yourself?
 Check out the [SaaS migration docs](https://docs.sentry.io/product/sentry-basics/migration/) or [contact us](https://sentry.io/from/self-hosted) for help.